HCV Guidelines and Recommendations

 Project ECHO, University of New Mexico

 Nationally recognized education model using adult learning techniques and interactive video technology.
 The model connects groups of community providers with specialists in regular real-time collaborative sessions.
-The sessions are designed around case-based learning and mentorship to expand provider capacity at the primary care level to diagnose, treat and manage hepatitis C. States offering Project ECHO training include: Arizona, California, Hawaii, Indiana, Iowa, Louisiana, Michigan, Mississippi, New Mexico, and Virginia.
+The sessions are designed around case-based learning and mentorship to expand provider capacity at the primary care level to diagnose, treat and manage hepatitis C. States offering Project ECHO training include: Arizona, California, Hawaii, Indiana, Iowa, Louisiana, Michigan, Mississippi, New Mexico, Virginia and Washington.

 Hepatitis C Toolkit Curriculum, AIDS Education & Training Center Program